All Episodes

 See, it doesn't take much for me.

-That's not a good thing about liberals.
+That's not the good thing about liberals.

 That's just how easy we are.

-Just a little your reference to us as uh being treated sometimes by the mainstream media as extraterrestrials.
+Just a little your reference to us as being treated sometimes by the mainstream media as extraterrestrials.

-Well, you you put a few of those Reese's pieces out in front of us.
+Well, you put a few of those Reese's pieces out in front of us, and we've got a whole bag of Reese's pieces today.

 They love the fact that somebody might have it all taken away from them.